2025-07-13T13:04:15

 What are Structured Notes?

 Structured Notes, also known as bonds with embedded derivatives, are investment products whose returns depend on the performance of underlying assets such as stocks, stock indices, interest rates, or exchange rates.
 These instruments combine the characteristics of bonds and derivatives.
 They provide periodic returns like bonds, while their performance is linked to the underlying asset like derivatives.
-Structured Notes offered by Finansia are typically linked to Thai stocks within the SET 50 index.
+Structured Notes offered by Finansia are linked to both foreign and Thai equities.
+This type of financial product is offered exclusively to High Net-Worth investors (HNW), Ultra High Net-Worth investors (UHNW), and institutional investors (II).

 Why Invest in Structured Notes?